This post was updated in March 2019.

 When we arrived at the Beach Bar we were welcomed by a whole team of staff and led to a comfortable sofa with a mountain of pillows and a beautiful view over the bay.

-We ordered our long-awaited coffee; when the waiter arrived with a tray it wasn’t just coffee.
-No, there was coffee, cookies, cashew nuts, cold water, a fruit skewer, and a cold scented towel.
+We ordered our long-awaited coffee; when the waiter arrived with a tray it wasn't just coffee.
+No, there was coffee, cookies, cashew nuts, cold water, a fruit skewer, and a cold-scented towel.
 What a service!

-Again we shot a worrying look at each other, this could end up costing our entire daily budget… But first, we drank our delicious coffee, nibbled on the provided nuts and fruit and sipped our ice-cold water.
+Again we shot a worrying look at each other, this could end up costing our entire daily budget… But first, we drank our delicious coffee, nibbled on the provided nuts and fruit, and sipped our ice-cold water.

 We spent a comfortable hour on a sofa so soft it felt like we were sitting on a cloud.
 We didn’t dare to order another drink so we asked for the check and were amazed this wonderful experience ended up costing only 30RM (€6,50/$7,50)!

-A little reluctant we headed back to our scooter (after being driven back to the lobby by golf cart, imagine having to walk somewhere;-).
+A little reluctant we headed back to our scooter (after being driven back to the lobby by a golf cart, imagine having to walk somewhere;-).

 If we ever go back to Langkawi, I would love to stay at this resort for a night.
 Though I better start saving up because the villas cost a lot more than a cup of coffee…